wilkerwma/admission-test/README.md

 ## Requirements

- Read the requirements to understand the features.
-They were written as User Stories.
+ The application is composed of 5 pages where 4 of them can be easily created using Laravel scaffolding system.

+    1. Registration Page
+    1. Login Page
+    1. Reset Password Page
+    1. Recover Password Page
+    1. Task Board Page

+ Instead of fully detailed requirements we are sending you 8 User Stories.
+They are simplified in a way that you will not need further clarification on how to implement them.
 The **Acceptance Criteria** will be used as guidelines when reviewing your delivery.

- #### Registration
+ #### [1] Registration

  As a **Visitor**,
  I want to **register providing my email and a password**